 In composting at home, one would use organic materials (yard trimmings, coffee grounds, non-animal food scraps, pet bedding, etc.) to control the degradation in an aerated, substantiated environment -such as a compost heap or barrel- to turn the organic matter into usable fertilizer.

 Home composting, in essence, is controlled natural biodegradation.
-It ensures that the compost pile receives sufficient aeration and turnover to aid the bio-degradation process in a shorter timeframe than on its own.
-Industrial compostable products require a more controlled and harsh environment to break down that includes constant extreme heat, moisture, and turnover.
+It ensures that the compost pile receives sufficient aeration and turnover to aid the biodegradation process in a shorter timeframe than on its own.
+Industrial compostable products require a more controlled and harsh environment to break down that includes constant extreme heat, moisture, and aeration.
 Products that are certified compostable by the ASTM D6400 and TUV 13432 fall under this category, and will not break down in an adequate timeframe outside of a commercial compost facility.